stevesbrain/Snapprefs/README.md

 [Snapprefs on XDA-Developers](http://forum.xda-developers.com/xposed/modules/app-snapprefs-ultimate-snapchat-utility-t2947254)

-Want to be up to date with our Projects?
+Want to be kept up to date with our Projects?
 [Visit our website!](http://snapprefs.com)

 Current features are: